 The BBC contracts the collection and administration of the TV licence out to TV Licensing.
 According to the BBC, the money you pay is split between the following resources (figures do not total 100% due to rounding):

 - Radio (17%)

 - Licence fee collection and pension deficit costs (6%)

 For a more detailed breakdown, see the BBC's latest Annual Report and Accounts 2015/2016 (p.4).

-New rules that came into force on 1 September 2016 mean you now need a licence to legally use BBC iPlayer, even if you're only watching catch-up TV.
+New rules that came into force in September 2016 mean you now need a licence to legally use BBC iPlayer, even if you're only watching catch-up TV.
 (Until recently, you only needed one if you watched live TV via it.)